The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 Thus $p_f$ factors as a composite of pullbacks of trivial fibrations and so is itself a trivial fibration.
 The map $f$ is therefore contractible over $B$, provided that its domain $q_1 f \colon Y_0 \to B$ is a fibration.
 But $q_1 f$ is a retract of $q_1p_f$:

-and we have just shown that $p_f$ is a (trivial) fibration, while $q_1$ was assumed to be a fibration.
-So $q_1 f \colon Y_0 \to B$ is also a fibration, as required.
+Here the right rectangle commutes because in the fibred Brown factorization of $f \colon Y_0 \to Y_1$ over $B$, $p_f$ and $q_f$ live over $B$ and $p_f$ and $f$ both have target $q_1 \colon Y_1 \fto B$.
+We have just shown that $p_f$ is a (trivial) fibration, while $q_1$ was assumed to be a fibration; thus the retract diagram implies $q_1 f \colon Y_0 \to B$ is also a fibration, as required.
 This completes the proof of Theorem \ref{thm:cylindrical-EEP}.